zerohnh/Surfing/README.md

 > May affect normal display of page fonts.

 5. LAN Sharing
-- Enable hotspot to allow other devices to connect.
+- Enable hotspot and let other devices connect.

-> If other devices need to access the console backend, just use (http://Current WiFi Gateway:9090/ui).
+- TUN Gateway: `172.20.0.1`

+> To access the dashboard backend from other devices, visit: `http://<Current WiFi/TUN Gateway>:9090/ui`

 ~~6.
 Private DNS~~
 - ~~**When enabled**, please **ensure the module service is running properly**, **otherwise**, it may affect CN resolution and result in **no internet connection**.~~